mr7495/RetinaNet_Motile_objects_Detection/README.md

 </p>

-The next figures show the different evaluation metrics for the concatenation of the different number of frames:
+The next figures show the different evaluation metrics for the concatenation of the different number of frames(also a comparison between RetinaNet simple training and our training method):

 <img src="/images/Accuracy-1.jpg" width="50%" height="1%"><img src="/images/Average_Precision-1.jpg" width="50%" height="1%">